giantswarm/releases/aws/v16.3.0/README.md

 Among other things, with this release the `EBS Volume Snapshot` feature is fixed and the new `af-south-1` AWS region is supported.

-It keeps using the 2905.2.6 version of Flatcar Linux using cgroups v1.
+It keeps using the 2905.2.6 version of Flatcar Linux with cgroups v1.

 ## Change details